nextauthjs/next-auth/www/docs/getting-started/client.md

 #### Keep Alive

-The `keepAlive` option is how often the client should contact the server to avoid a session expirying.
+The `keepAlive` option is how often the client should contact the server to avoid a session expiring.

 When `keepAlive` is set to `0` (the default) it will not send a keep alive message.